Quansight/ragna/docs/references/config.md

 There are two main ways to generate a configuration file:

-1. Running `ragna init` in a terminal starts an interactive wizard that guides through the generation.
+1. Running `ragna init` in a terminal starts an interactive wizard that guides you through the generation.
 The example configuration below is the result of choosing the first option the wizard offers you.
 2. The configuration can also be created programmatically from Python.
 The example